-As birthing bodies, we’re supposed to swell and stretch and leak and tear, and that’s actually a good sign!
-To be in a birthing body means having access to all that makes life so precious — it’s temporary, it changes whether you want it to or not, and it’s literally life-giving.
+As birthing bodies, we’re supposed to swell, stretch, leak, and tear.
+It’s actually a good sign!
+Being in a birthing body means having access to everything that makes life so precious — it’s temporary, changes whether you want it to or not, and is literally life-giving.
 You are a resource for nourishment and sustenance for your child, and the more you discipline yourself (let’s be serious, it takes effort to break free of the belief that we “aren’t sexy enough”) to be reverent of your own body, the more you will be revered.

 Resentment is like a wall that blocks us from our own body.
-If you can’t feel your body, the possibility of pleasure in your partnership, your pregnancy, and your labor will elude you.
+If you can’t feel your body, the possibility of pleasure in your partnership, pregnancy, and labor will elude you.
 Embrace the curve of your belly as proof of your adaptability and resilience.
 Relish the way it feels to rub your shea butter into your skin.
 Express verbally how it feels when your child moves inside of you.
 That willingness to be in your sensual body is sexy.

 You don’t have to love the skin you’re in to get pregnant, but when it comes to getting your baby out, feeling good in your body goes a long way toward an easier labor, not to mention your mental and emotional recovery.

 The fact is that what gets the baby in gets the baby out — oxytocin.
 A revved-up engine gets you to the end of the road faster than a nervous one.
 And while there’s nothing sexy about a laboring body, it’s ultimately the power under the hood that gets you where you want to go.
 How you feel about yourself is the fuel to keep things moving smoothly.